paulmand3l/rpi-rgb-led-matrix/README.md

 Here is a video of how it looks [![Runtext][run-vid]](http://youtu.be/OJvEWyvO4ro)

-There are also two examples [minimal-example.cc](./minimal-example.c) and [text-example.cc](./text-example.cc) that show use of the API.

-The text example allows for some interactive output of text (using a bitmap-font found in the `fonts/` directory).
-Even though it is just an example, it can be useful in its own right.
-For instance, you can connect to its input with a pipe and simply feed text from a shell-script or other program that wants to output something.
-Let's display the time in blue:
+There are also two examples `minimal-example.cc` and `text-example.cc` that show use of the API.
+The text example allows for some interactive output of text (using a bitmap-font found in the `fonts/` directory), but it could also be used to connct via a pipe, say you have an program or shell-script that wants to output something; let's display the time in blue:

      (while :; do date +%T ; sleep 0.2 ; done) | sudo ./text-example -f fonts/8x13B.bdf -y8 -c2 -C0,0,255